dreadnode/rigging/docs/index.md

 ### Tools + Prompts

-You can combine prompts and tools to achieve "multi-agent" behavior":
+You can combine prompts and tools to achieve "multi-agent" behavior:

 ```py
 import rigging as rg